cjb5790/aspnetcore-workshop/exercise-7/vinyl-crate-data-connection.md

 }
 ```

 To this point, we've established our configuration root, but we still have not applied any values to our MongoConnection object.
 The ConfigureServices method within the Startup is where all dependency injection occurs.
-This is where we will assign our MongoCOnnection model, and wire it up for use throughout our application.
+This is where we will assign our MongoConnection model, and wire it up for use throughout our application.

 Inside of Configure(), add the following line: